ohansyah/online-store/README.md

     ```bash
     php artisan serve
 10. **Access Your Application**
-Open your web browser and visit http://localhost:8000 to access cashier project.
+Open your web browser and visit http://localhost:8000 to access online store project.